Chalcedony Properties, Facts and Photos

 Considered to be a sacred stone by the Native American Indians, chalcedony was used to promote stability within the tribe.

 In ancient times it was used to make goblets lined with silver.
 These were believed to offer protection against poisoning.

-At the Palace of Knossos which is the largest Bronze Age site on the Greek island of Crete, chalcedony seals have been found which date to approximately 1800 BC.
+At the Palace of Knossos which is the largest Bronze Age site on the Greek island of Crete chalcedony seals have been found.
+They've been dated to approximately 1800 BC.

 The name "chalcedony" comes from the Latin word "chalcedonius".
 It's believed to have been named after the town of chalcedon close to present-day Istanbul.

 The Latin "chalcedonius" comes from the Greek "khalkēdōn".